google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 If you follow the guidance from this page, you will be able to create a great integration.

 The first step for a Custom Tabs integration is adding the [AndroidX Browser Library][2] to your project.
-Open the `app/build.gradle` file and add the support library to the dependencies section.
+Open the `app/build.gradle` file and add the browser library to the dependencies section.

 ```gradle
 dependencies {